Some of Florida’s most beautiful places are hidden and unheralded.

 Planning a kayak trip on Blackwater Creek

 - Norris Lake canoes and camping: If you don’t bring your own kayak or canoe or want to camp, a very economical alternative is to arrange to borrow canoes for free at Lake Norris from the Lake County Water Authority.
-First call them at (352) 343-3777 to make sure your dates are free.
-Then download and complete this form and send it with a $50 deposit check to the water authority.
+First call them at (352) 343-3777 to make sure your dates are open.
 You’ll be issued a combination to unlock a canoe.
 Once it is returned, your check is returned.
 You have a to hike about a mile to reach the campground where the canoes are located.
 It works the same way to reserve a rustic campsite.
 To camp here, complete and submit this form.

 - Lake Norris Conservation Area